Valley International Airport

 Valley International Airport (VIA) is a regional airport owned by the city of Harlingen, in Cameron County, Texas, United States.
 It is operated by a nine-member airport board appointed by the mayor.
 HRL is centrally located in the Rio Grande Valley (RGV) and is referred to as the "Gateway to South Padre Island" with travel amenities and door to door transportation to South Padre Island.
 With over 2500 acre HRL is the largest airport in the RGV with room for future expansion.
 HRL has the longest runways in the area with modern aircraft approach systems that minimize chances of delays during bad weather.

-As of 2024, the airport is served by Southwest Airlines, United Airlines (via United Express), American Airlines (via American Eagle), Delta Air Lines (seasonally), Delta Connection, and Sun Country Airlines (seasonal service).
-Destinations served nonstop from the airport include Austin, Cancún, Chicago (ORD), both Dallas/Fort Worth International Airport and Dallas Love Field, Denver, Houston (both Houston George Bush Intercontinental Airport and Houston Hobby Airport), and Minneapolis/St. Paul.
+As of 2024, the airport is served by Southwest Airlines, United Airlines (via United Express), American Airlines (via American Eagle), Delta Air Lines (seasonally), and Sun Country Airlines (seasonally).
+Destinations served nonstop from the airport include Austin, Cancún, Chicago (ORD), both Dallas/Fort Worth International Airport and Dallas Love Field, Houston (both Houston George Bush Intercontinental Airport and Houston Hobby Airport), and Minneapolis/St. Paul.
 The airport is also a large air cargo port ranked in the top 80 airports in the United States and is served by FedEx and DHL wide body jet freighters.

 The National Plan of Integrated Airport Systems for 2011–2015 categorized it as a primary commercial service airport.